 Should you decide that a limited by guarantee structure is the right one for your business, we can help get you started with our LBG Package.

 How Does a Company Limited By Guarantee Work?

 - Ideal for non-profit organisations like charities, sports associations, social clubs, co-operatives and membership organisations.
 Can also be used by commercial businesses but a limited by shares structure is better.

-- Limited by guarantee organisations are incorporated, in the same way that limited by shares companies are, and will usually carry the “Ltd” status.
+- As a Limited by guarantee organisations you are required to incorporate.
+YOur company will usually carry the “Ltd” status.
 There can be exemptions to the “Ltd” title however, if your company meets the following criteria;

 - The company is a private company limited by guarantee.